 Choosing The Right Turbo

-Boost adviser is a program that is designed to help you select a turbocharger that meets your horsepower requirements.
-Enter the requested inputs and let Boost Adviser find turbo matches based on your inputs.
-You can also use the calculations to map out your points on different compressor maps.
+Boost adviser is a program that is designed to help you select a turbocharger that meets your horsepower and engine requirements.
+Enter the requested inputs and let Boost Adviser find turbo matches for you.
+This new feature also maps points on different compressor maps of the matched turbos.

 What do I need to know to choose the right diesel upgrade turbocharger?